When blood glucose levels (also called blood sugar levels) are too high, it's called hyperglycemia.

 follows the meal plan and/or makes appropriate adjustments to diabetes medicines when changes to the meal plan are made

 monitors his or her blood sugar levels regularly and ketone levels when indicated

 follows the instructions and advice of the diabetes health care team and diabetes management plan, which should include instructions for sick days

-By regularly monitoring blood sugar levels, you will know when your child's blood sugar is high.
-If that happens, contact the diabetes health care team for more information and to learn how to help bring your child's diabetes back under control and avoid complications like DKA.
+By regularly monitoring blood sugar levels, you'll know when your child's blood sugar is high.
+If that happens, contact the diabetes health care team for more information and to learn how to help bring your child's diabetes back under control.

 Reviewed by: Mauri Carakushansky, MD and Jennifer L. Seekford, ARNP